 What can I do to manage my heart failure?

-Be sure to follow the medical advice given to you by your provider.
+Be sure to follow the medical advice given to you by your cardiologist.
 Some additional steps you can take to help manage your heart failure include:

 - If you smoke, quit